StormCreative/frontend-styleguide/css.md

   </code>
 </pre>

 Comment out the sass watch that we don't want to use.
-In the example the css generated will be un-minified, if we commented this out and uncommented the compressed version then when we run sass in the command line with this line of code it will compress the css and make it minified.
+In the example the CSS generated will be un-minified, if we commented this out and uncommented the compressed version then when we run sass in the command line with this line of code it will compress the CSS and make it minified.

 Now that the sass setup is complete, the folder structure needs to be completed to get our sass up and running.